Let the good times roll down in New Orleans Read the secrets and origins of the beloved Mardi Gras.

-New Orleans is practically synonymous with Mardi Gras.
-Both evoke the parades, the beads, the costumes, the food--the pomp and circumstance.
-The carnival krewes are the backbone of this Big Easy tradition.
-Every year, different krewes put on extravagant parties and celebrations to commemorate the beginning of the Lenten season.
-Historic krewes like Comus, Rex and Zulu that date back generations are intertwined with the greater history of New Orleans itself.
-Today, new krewes are inaugurated and widen a once exclusive part of New Orleans society.
-Through careful and detailed research of over three hundred sources, including fifty interviews with members of these organizations, author and New Orleans native Rosary O'Neill explores this storied institution, its antebellum roots and its effects in the twenty-first century.
+New Orleans practically owns Mardi Gras, and you would be hard-pressed to find someone who would deny it.
+The wild celebration brings thousands of tourists to Louisiana each year, but none of it would be possible without the carnival krewes.
+The backbone of this Big Easy tradition, different krewes put on extravagant paries and celebrations to commemorate the beginning of the Lenten season.
+Historic krewes such as Comus, Rex, and Zulu date back generations and have become part of New Orleans' greater history, but today, what was once an exclusive position has widened their reach and new krewes are inaugurated regularly to enrich the flavor of Louisiana's cultural melting pot.
+Through careful and detailed research of over three hundred sources, author and New Orleans native Rosary O'Neill explores this storied institution, its antebellum roots, and its effects in the twenty-first century.